SimplGy/simplgy.github.io/_TODO.md

 ## Today
-x MvP design for a project summary with: list of code snippets, short description, technology bullet points o Write good content for descriptions o Carefully select and make available **awesome** code snippets o Adjust `typePretty` for new font o Code up the design.
+x MvP design for a project summary with: list of code snippets, short description, technology bullet points x Implement design x Write good content for descriptions x fix flexbox for safari o Improve IxN For project details o LI hover pops in the tab o tab hover/press flys in the details o Carefully select and make available **awesome** code snippets o Adjust `typePretty` for new font

 ## On Deck
 o Better fit on mobile and tablet (footer, reduce global padding/margins)